Magical properties of 2540 Km baseline Superbeam Experiment: Introduction

 Neutrino propagation through dense matter, leads to an effective mass-squared term (usually called the matter term) in their Hamiltonian \cite{wolfenstein}.
 The interference of this term with the original mass-squared differences leads to the modification of the neutrino masses and mixing angles and hence their oscillation probabilities.
 The change induced by the interference, of course, depends on the sign of the original mass-squared difference and hence is different for NH and IH.
 By measuring this change in the oscillation probability $\pmue$, induced by the matter term, we can determine the mass hierarchy.

-$\pmue$ depends on all three unknowns of neutrino physics.
-Hence it is very difficult to determine which of the three unknowns causes a change in $\pmue$.
-Measurement of $\theta_{13}$ in reactor neutrino experiments leads to disentanglement of one parameter.
+$\pmue$ depends on $\theta_{13}$, mass hierarchy and $\dcp$, all presently unknown.
+It is possible to obtain the same $\pmue$ for various different combinations of these parameters \cite{degeneracy1,degeneracy2,magic}.
+It is desirable to design experiments which can measure each parameter individually.
+Reactor neutrino experiments \cite{dchooz,dayabay,reno} can make an unambiguous measurement of $\theta_{13}$.
+Daya Bay, in particular, can make this measurement if $\sin^2 2 \theta_{13} > 0.01$ \cite{dayabay,lindner09}.
+Such a measurement leads to disentanglement of one parameter.
 The CP violating phase $\delta_{CP}$, in principle, can be determined by measuring the difference in oscillation probabilities of neutrinos and anti-neutrinos.
-However, this method can not be used to disentangle $\dcp$ and the matter term because the matter term changes sign under CP and induces a `CP violation-like' change in the probabilities.
-Therefore a new strategy is needed to separate these two interlinked effects.
+However, this method cannot be used to disentangle $\dcp$ and the matter term because the matter term changes sign under CP and induces a `CP violation-like' change in the probabilities.
+Hence a measurement of $\pmue$ will give two degenerate solutions, each with a different hierarchy and a different CP phase.
+Various strategies have been proposed to overcome this degeneracy problem \cite{degeneracy1,degeneracy2}.

 A radical proposal was made sometime ago to disentangle $\dcp$ from the matter term in $\pmue$.
 The expression for $\pmue$ contains three terms and only one of them is dependent on $\dcp$.
 If this term can be made to vanish, by an appropriate choice of neutrino energy and baseline, then it is possible to determine neutrino hierarchy without any information on $\dcp$.
 Calculation of the baseline, called {\it magic baseline}, gives an answer $L \simeq 7500$ km \cite{magic} and it is independent of energy \cite{smirnov}.
 Having sufficient neutrino fluxes at such a large distance from the source will be very difficult with the current accelerator technology.